32nd AHSN Conference,11-13 February 2026

 Underneath the surface, though, trouble lurks.
 Those who have been around the field long enough are likely to have heard the pointed conference questions, received the unexpectedly hostile peer reviews, or taken part in the whispered conversations.
 While we in humour studies have a long and productive history of working alongside one another, we perhaps have not always worked with one another or sought to learn from one another in genuine ways.
 The differences have tended to be overlooked in favour of solidarity.

 However, we think that the time has come to talk more openly and collegially about what humour is and how we study it.
-For this conference, we would like contributors to (politely and constructively) ask the difficult questions, have the awkward conversations, and maybe even engage in some reflection about the limitations and problems with their own approaches the studying humour, in the service of building a field where we are better equipped to learn from, work with, and sometimes disagree with one another.
+For this conference, we would like contributors to (politely and constructively) ask the difficult questions, have the awkward conversations, and maybe even engage in some reflection about the limitations and problems with their own approaches to studying humour, in the service of building a field where we are better equipped to learn from, work with, and sometimes disagree with one another.

 We invite proposals that address the frictions and fault lines, openly ask the questions, and reflect upon their own scholarly methods and theories.
 We especially welcome collaborative panels framed as conversations between different disciplines, subdisciplines, methods, and theories.

-Call for Papers
+Call for Papers closes 30 September 2025

 Important Dates